Subscribe to our interest lists to receive legal alerts, articles, event invitations and offers.

 To learn how to add domains to your safe senders list, visit our guide How to whitelist an email address or domain.

-Who, what, where with special counsel Melinda Ranson.
-Hear how long she’s been at Cooper Grace Ward Lawyers, what she would be doing if she wasn’t working in law and what she loves about her job.
+Who, what, where with lawyer William Head.
+Hear how long he’s been at Cooper Grace Ward Lawyers, what he would be doing if he wasn’t working in law and what he loves about his job.